Main International Violin Competitions

 Official Website: http://www.jjv-hannover.de

-The Montreal International Musical Competition (MIMC) was founded in 2002.
+TThe Montreal International Musical Competition (MIMC) was founded in 2002.
 The Competition aims to discover, reward and assist young singers, violinists and pianists who distinguish themselves through the mastery of their art.
 The Violin Competition takes place once in 3 or 4 years.
 The first edition was held in 2003 and the First Prize winner was Mr. Yossif Ivanov from Belgium.
-The last (3rd) Competition was held from May 24 to June 4, 2010.
-Mr. Benjamin Beilman from the United States won the First Prize
+The last violin Competition took place from 7 to 17 May 2013 and Mr. Marc Bouchkov from Belgium won the First Prize.